-- 4. When turning, slow down and make wide, \\\\\ turns.
+- When turning, slow down and make wide, turns.

-- a.
+a.
 Sharp

-- (b) Gradual
+- b Gradual

 - c.
 Narrow

-- 5. Keep the \\\\\ end of a riding mower or tractor uphill to help a avoid rear rollover.
+- 5. Keep the end of a riding mower or tractor uphill to help a avoid rear rollover.

 - a.
 Light

-- (b) Heavy
+- b Heavy

 - c.
 Shiny

-Circle the correct answer.
-When mowing, grass can be a hazard to operators of all types of equipment. a.
-Cut b.
-Short c.
-Wet 2.
-Only blades recommended by theshould be added to mowing equipment.a.
-Manufacturerb.
-Custodianc.
-Operator 3.
-Before performing maintenance or unclogging debris from the mower's chute, turn off the engine and a.
-Let the air out of the tires b.
-Disconnect the spark plug wire c.
-Remove the steering wheel Lesson 5 Circle the correct answer.
-Riding equipment should always be started from a.
-Beside the mower b The operator's seat c.
-Wherever's easiest 2.
-When mowing, always be lookinga.
-At the skyb.
-Ahead for obstaclesc.
-At my feet 3.
-To move a mower to a site 3 miles away, it is better to a.
-Drive the mower there b.
-Load it on a trailer and haul it there c.
-Buy a new mower at the other site 4.
-When loading a mower onto a trailer, the rear wheels of the transport vehicle. a.
-Take off b.
-Spin c.
-Block 5.
-Do not use electric tools when the grass isa.
-Freshly cutb.
-Fertilizedc.
-Damp or wet

-Lesson 6 Circle the correct answer.
-1. Stop a cut from bleeding by applying \ a.
-Ice b.
-Ointment c.
-Direct pressure 2.
-Dizziness, light headedness, headache and fatigue are all symptoms of a.
-Lightning strike b.
-Heat exhaustion 3.
-Is is important to take frequent, short \\\\\ when working outside. a.
-Phone calls b.
-Breaks c.
-Strides 4.
-To keep hydrated when working outside, drink \\\\\ a.
-Water frequently throughout the day. Б. Only when thirsty. c.
+- 1. When mowing, grass can be a hazard to operators of all types of equipment.

+- a.
+Cut

+- b.
+Short

+- c.
+Wet

+- a Manufacturer

+- b.
+Custodian

+- c.
+Operator

+- 3. Before performing maintenance or unclogging debris from the mower's chute, turn off the engine and .

+- a.
+Let the air out of the tires

+- (b) Disconnect the spark plug wire

+- c.
+Remove the steering wheel

+- Riding equipment should always be started from

+a.
+Beside the mower

+- b The operator's seat

+- c.
+Wherever's easiest

+- 2. When mowing, always be looking .

+- a.
+At the sky

+- b Ahead for obstacles

+- c.
+At my feet

+- 3. To move a mower to a site 3 miles away, it is better to

+- a.
+Drive the mower there

+- (b) Load it on a trailer and haul it there

+- c.
+Buy a new mower at the other site

+- 4. When loading a mower onto a trailer, the rear wheels of the transport vehicle.

+- a.
+Take off

+- b.
+Spin

+- c.
+Block

+- 5. Do not use electric tools when the grass is

+- a.
+Freshly cut

+- b.
+Fertilized

+- C Damp or wet

+1. Stop a cut from bleeding by applying

+a.
+Ice

+b.
+Ointment

+© Direct pressure

+2. Dizziness, light headedness, headache and fatigue are all symptoms of .

+a.
+Lightning strike

+(b) Heat exhaustion

+•

+3. Is is important to take frequent, short when working

+outside.

+a.
+Phone calls

+b Breaks

+c.
+Strides

+4 To be a bardeneed ask on some shine and the details

+4. To keep hydrated when working outside, drink(a) Water frequently throughout the day.

+b.
+Only when thirsty.

+c.
 Soda at lunchtime.

+5. Lightning strikes the objects.

+a.
+Tallest

+b.
+Widest

+c.
+Shortest

+Select the correct answer for the following sentences from the list below.

+a.
+Immediately

+b.
+Stinger

+c.
+Wash

+d.
+Frostbitten

+e.
+Lower

-5. Lightning strikes the \\\\\ objects. a.
-Tallest b.
-Widest c.
-Shortest Select the correct answer for the following sentences from the list below. a.
-Immediately b.
-Stinger c.
-Wash d.
-Frostbitten e.
-Lower 6.
-Never rub a body part that has been \\\\\ 7.
-The first step to treating an insect sting is to remove the \\\\\\.
+6. Never rub a body part that has been d .

+7. The first step to treating an insect sting is to remove the

-8. If you contact poison ivy, oak or sumac, \\\\ the affected area as well as all clothing and tools.
+8. If you contact poison ivy, oak or sumac, C the affected

+area as well as all clothing and tools.

 9. Hypothermia occurs when body temperature drops to 95°

+or e .

+or

-10. If a person with a known allergy to insects is stung, call for help \\\\\\.
+10. If a person with a known allergy to insects is stung, call for

+help

+•